 This checkbox is available for all relation properties.
 For the relations with selected “auto load”, Backendless automatically includes the related objects into query results.
-This option works recursively – any “auto load” relations in the child relations are also automatically included into the query results.
+This option works recursively – any “auto load” relations in the child relations are also automatically included in the query results.

-During the development and testing process an application may get “polluted” with dummy or testing data.
+During the development and testing process, an application may get “polluted” with dummy or testing data.
 Occasionally a complete (or partial) reset may be required.
 To do this in Backendless navigate to your application home (click the home icon in the upper left corner) and use the Reset App button:

 Backendless Plus is a subscription package, which can be added to any application to enhance its functionality, user and developer experience.
 In this release we made Backendless Plus even better with the following functionality:

 A user may belong to one or more roles.
 A role carries permissions for each available API operation.
-At the very minimum a user belongs to either AuthenticatedUser or NotAuthenticatedUser system roles.
+At the very minimum, a user belongs to either AuthenticatedUser or NotAuthenticatedUser system roles.
 Custom roles may be assigned to a user account via an API call and now with Backendless Console.
 When you navigate to the Users table in the Data Browser screen, you can select one or more user and click the User Roles button.
 The user interface makes it trivially simple to assign roles to the selected user accounts:

-Backendless Export module lets you export your application settings, data tables and geo points.
+Backendless Export module lets you export your application settings, data tables, and geo points.
 We made an improvement in this release and now you can export only schema definition for your data tables:

-The import module was also enhanced to simplify migration from StackMob (to be shut down on May 11th and Parse (no shut down notices have been published yet).
+The import module was also enhanced to simplify migration from StackMob (to be shut down on May 11th and Parse (no shutdown notices have been published yet).
 To import the data, use the “single Zip file” link in the Manage > Import section of the console: